bihealth/rodeos/docs/source/use_case_facility.rst

 =====

 - Use Metalnx to set the appropriate permissions on the raw data folder.
-- Share the path to this folder with the customer together with instructions how to access the data.
+- Share the path to this folder with the customer together with instructions on how to access the data.

 --------------------------
 External Customer Delivery